 What happened now?

 Cellulite.
 Stretch marks.
 Dry skin.
 Falling hair.
 Waiting for menopause.
 Changes with the magic forty (plus eight in my case).
 Not a pretty list, no?
 Worst of all, a bit of lethargy when it comes to self-care.
 I am guilty of procrastinating when it comes to me-time and doing things for myself.
+According to forskolin online, it can be less difficult than we imagine to combat cellulite with good advice.

 So, on a sudden whim, I decided to look for that little book.
 I wanted to see if there were some easy exercises to help me tone my assets – my arms, butt and thighs in particular.
 Hopefully the effects would magically be felt around my waistline.